 Online License Renewal

-During the 2021 Legislative session, Senate Bill 1013 passed and was signed by the Governor with an effective date of 1/1/2022.
-Additionally, Senate Bill 1240 passed in the 2022 Legislative session to "clean-up" SB1013 by amending the language once again from birthday to birth month.
+During the Legislative sessions of 2021 and 2022 two bills, Senate Bill 1013 and Senate Bill 1240 respectively, passed and were signed into law to amend the Board's renewal date from 6/30 every third year to the licensees' birth month every third year.
+The first bill change it from 6/30 to birthdate, while the second bill "cleaned-up" SB1013 by amending the language once again from birthday to birth month.
 What’s this mean to you?
-This new law amends the expiration date of all dental licenses from 6/30 every three years to the licensee's birth month every three years.
+This new law amends the expiration date of all dental licenses from 6/30 every third year to the licensee's birth month every third year.
 A licensee's license expires 30 days after the licensee's birth month every third year.
-On or before the last day of the licensee's birth month every third year, every licensed dentist shall submit to the board a complete renewal application and pay a license renewal fee.
+On or before the last day of the licensee's birth month every third year, every licensee/certificate holder shall submit to the board a complete renewal application and pay a license renewal fee.
 Applications received or postmarked after the expiration date are required to pay the late penalty fee of $100.
-You must also affirm that you attended the minimum hours of recognized continuing education.
+Your renewal application must also affirm that you attended the minimum hours of recognized continuing education.

-- The NEW triennial renewal fee for a dentist is $510.00, a hygienist is $255.00 and a denturist is $233.00.
-We encourage you to visit the Board’s website to make the payment for the triennial renewal license when you renew.
-Please do not remit payment without also completing a renewal application.
+- We encourage you to visit the Board’s website to make the payment for the triennial renewal license when you renew.
+Please do not remit payment without also completing a renewal application below.

 RENEWAL PAYMENT - Online Payment (Visa or MasterCard)